IainStevenson/docker.multi.service.reverse.proxy/readme.md

 This can be used as a parent certificate to create many self signed certificates for other projects.
-It will, when installed on the local windows host machine under the 'Local Computer\Trusted Root Certification Authorities\Certificates' folder, automatically enable trust of those child certificates on your development machine, meaning the browser should not pose any certificate issues, not should there be problems in other tools like postman.
+It will, when installed on the local windows host machine under the 'Local Computer\Trusted Root Certification Authorities\Certificates' folder, automatically enable trust of those child certificates on your development machine, meaning the browser should not pose any certificate issues, nor should there be problems in other tools like postman.

 #### Now create the service certificate